A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The Late Universe

-A tachyon field \cite{tachyon} has an equation of state $p=w\rho c^2$ with $-1\le w\le 0$.
+Some authors have proposed to represent the dark energy by a rolling tachyon condensate appearing in a class of string theories \cite{sen}.
+A tachyonic scalar field \cite{tachyon1,tachyon2,tachyon3} has an equation of state $p=w(t)\rho c^2$ with $-1\le w(t)\le 0$.
 This scalar field evolves according to the equation

-The tachyon field tends to run down the potential towards lower energies.
-The density and the pressure of the universe are related to the tachyon field by
+The tachyonic field tends to run down the potential towards lower energies.
+The density and the pressure of the universe are related to the tachyonic field by

-Let us consider the specific index $\alpha=0$ (pressureless matter).
-Since $w=p/\rho c^2=-\rho_{\Lambda}/\rho$ is between $-1$ and $0$, the equation of state (\ref{late1}) can be associated to a tachyon field.
-Using standard technics \cite{cst}, we find that its potential is \cite{chavanis}:
+Let us consider the equation of state (\ref{late1}) with the specific index $\alpha=0$ (pressureless matter).
+Since $w=p/\rho c^2=-\rho_{\Lambda}/\rho$ is between $-1$ and $0$, the equation of state (\ref{late1}) can be associated with a tachyonic field.
+Using standard techniques \cite{cst,bamba}, we find that its potential is (see {Section 8.2}~\cite{chavanis2}):